pegi3s/dockerfiles/feature-counts/2.0.0/README.md

 In the previous command you just need to replace `/data/file.gff` with `/data/saccharomyces.gff` and `/data/input.bam` with `/data/saccharomyces_data.sorted.bam`.

-# Using the FeatureCounts image in Windows
+# Using the featureCounts image in Windows

 Please note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).